goauthentik/client-go/docs/Notification.md

 ### NewNotification

-`func NewNotification(pk string, severity SeverityEnum, body string, created time.Time, ) *Notification`
+`func NewNotification(pk string, severity NullableSeverityEnum, body string, created time.Time, ) *Notification`

 NewNotification instantiates a new Notification object This constructor will assign default values to properties that have it defined,